pluteski/speech-to-text/blog/content/coopspecies_summary_0.md

 Institutions proliferated because the groups that adopted them secured high levels of within-group cooperation.
 Groups develop their own lingo or signaling to improve group cohesiveness.
 Groups having high within-group cooperation were very successful in competing with other groups.

 Group-cohesiveness is a good predictor of within-group cooperation.
 This seems to be a commonality of all cultures of the world.
 This also causes great conflicts when groups are merged or intermingle.
 Emotional reasoning utilizes shortcuts that allow it to reason on-the-fly in real-time about complicated matters with incomplete and uncertain information.
 This tactic is bumping up against modern sensibilities about right and wrong.

+#### Focus of the book
+Much of the authors’ argument is academic in nature -- intended to add to a scientific body of knowledge.
+The authors go into great detail about the evolutionary basis for their arguments.
+They delve deeply into population genetics, experimental economics, evolutionary game theory, archaeology, genetic inheritance and cultural transmission.
+There exist some excellent book reviews that address the scientific validity of the arguments.
+That won't be the focus here.

 ---